Starting in October, immigrants will be denied green cards for using food assistance or Medicaid.

-This week, the Trump administration released the final version of its cruel “public charge” immigration policy – one that would essentially punish immigrants with legal status and their families for using certain public benefits, like Medicaid or SNAP (food stamps).
+This week, the Trump administration released the final version of its cruel “public charge” immigration policy – one that will essentially punish immigrants and their families for using certain public benefits, like Medicaid or SNAP (food stamps).
 The rule goes into effect in October.

-If the change is adopted, the Department of Homeland Security (DHS) could deem a larger number of immigrants likely to become a public charge - dependent on the government at any point in their lives – and reject their petitions for green cards.
+Under the change, the Department of Homeland Security (DHS) can deem a larger number of immigrants likely to become a public charge - dependent on the government at any point in their lives – and reject their petitions for green cards.

-The new rule would affect a lot of people: people applying for adjustment of their immigration status or visas, and people applying to change or extend their status.
-The proposal could ultimately reduce immigration of lower-income people from certain countries.
-It would also harm immigrants and their families who are already here, deterring them from enrolling in the much-needed social services that are available to them, like food assistance and Medicaid.
+The new rule will not only make it harder for low-income immigrants to come into the U.S. but will also harm immigrants and their families who are already here, deterring them from enrolling in the much-needed social services that are available to them, like food assistance and Medicaid.
 One in four U.S. children has an immigrant parent.
 Children who are American citizens with immigrant parents could be more likely to suffer the repercussions, especially if their parents are afraid to enroll in public benefits.

 Ultimately, the rule will reduce immigration of lower-income people from certain countries and favor wealthier immigrants.
-This change is yet another way the Trump administration is working to slash immigration, threaten communities, and separate families – and we must do all that we can to stop it.
+This change is yet another way the Trump administration is working to slash immigration, threaten communities, and separate families.

 Here’s what you need to know: